 “If you are looking to grow and promote your credit card program, FECCCU highly recommends Envisant’s Accelerated Growth Program.
 We are a small credit union and always looking for fresh ideas to market our cards that require few operational tasks and stay within our budget.
 This plan does just that!” -Sabrina Oshelski, Manager, Federal Employees of Chippewa County CU

 With a low annual campaign fee, Envisant creates the promotions and marketing materials.
 Each quarterly theme is designed to be eye catching and impactful for current financial trends.
 AGP takes the guesswork out of credit card program growth.
 Marketing, in-house and digitally, is a big task and often an enormous expense.
 Between the manpower needed and the budget, its often impossible for credit unions to get the full impact of a multi-channel marketing campaign.

 “Each year the timely promotions have provided seasonal marketing materials full of vibrant colors to utilize in electronic marketing as well as member facing in the office, and at an extremely cost-effective price.
 The four annual promotions take the planning off our shoulders, and all we need to do is implement the campaigns.” -Robin J. Juhler, VP Lending, Mid-Illini CU

-LSC’s AGP program allows credit unions to focus on member satisfaction and cultivate valued member relationships by taking the guesswork out of credit card promotions.
-Let LSC do the heavy lifting so your credit union staff can keep their eyes directed where it really matters, at the members.
+Envisant’s AGP program allows credit unions to focus on member satisfaction and cultivate valued member relationships by taking the guesswork out of credit card promotions.
+Let Envisant do the heavy lifting so your credit union staff can keep their eyes directed where it really matters, at the members.